 Breast reconstruction with DIEP flap

-• This is the breast reconstruction technique that offers the best results
+• This is the breast reconstruction technique with the best results.

 • The DIEP flap allows breast reconstruction without prosthesis and without any functional sequelae.

-• The breast is reconstructed by transferring skin and fat from the belly obtained by a tummy tuck
+• The breast is reconstructed by transferring skin and fat from the abdomen obtained by abdominoplasty (tummy tuck).

 The purpose of this procedure is to reconstruct the shape and volume of a breast in a single operation and without foreign material (autologous reconstruction).
 It can be performed at the same time as the removal of the breast (immediate breast reconstruction) or in a second phase (secondary breast reconstruction).
 The skin and fat of the abdomen are removed WITHOUT the abdominal muscle, keeping an artery and a small vein that passes through the abdominal wall.
 The whole is then transferred to the chest and arterial and venous sutures are made under a microscope to allow oxygenation of the tissue.
 This is a true auto-transplantation that restores the patient's body integrity in a completely natural way.

 The procedure is performed under general anesthesia.
-This requires a pre-anesthetic consultation at least 48 hours before the procedure.
-A CT scan studying the anatomy of the arteries and veins of the abdomen must be performed 1 month before the diep reconstruction procedure.
+This requires a pre-anaesthetic consultation at least 48 hours before the procedure.
+A CT scan studying the anatomy of the arteries and veins of the abdomen must be performed before the operation by our specialized radiologists at the Clinique de l'Alma.

-It lasts from 5 to 6 hours and requires a hospitalization of 5 to 7 days including 3 in continuous care.
+Surgery lasts between 4 and 6 hours and requires hospitalization for 5 to 7 days, including 3 days in continuous care.

 A return to work can be envisaged 2 weeks after the operation.

-The first contraindication is that you do not have enough excess abdominal skin and fat to perform a tummy tuck.
+The first contraindication is that you do not have sufficient excess abdominal fat and skin to undergo a tummy tuck.

-However, "hybrid" strategies can be proposed to you if you have a small volume belly.
-The skin of the DIEP flap will be able to repair the damage caused by radiotherapy, which will allow, in a second phase, to add volume by means of purified fat injection sessions.
-On the other hand, a history of classical abdominoplasty formally contraindicates this surgery.
-This is not the case for a previous abdominal liposuction, subject to a CT scan of the vessels of the abdomen.
+However, "hybrid" strategies can be proposed if you have a small tummy.
+The skin of the DIEP flap can repair the damage caused by radiotherapy, enabling volume to be added in a second phase by means of purified fat injections.
+A small stomach can also be harvested as a double DIEP, enabling it to be used in its entirety and reconstruct sufficient volume.
+However, a history of abdominoplasty with transposition of the umbilicus formally contraindicates this surgery.
+This is not the case for previous abdominal liposuction, provided the angioscan is favorable.

-A history of recurrent phlebitis, significant overweight (Body Mass Index greater than 35) and an age greater than 75 years lead us to avoid DIEP flaps.
+A history of recurrent phlebitis, severe overweight (Body Mass Index greater than 35) and age over 75 mean that DIEP flaps should be avoided.

-Other contraindications are those of microsurgery, i.e. suturing of vessels less than 2 mm in diameter.
+Other contraindications are those for microsurgery, i.e. suturing vessels less than 2 mm in diameter.

 The following are examples: